-On Saturday, August 23, at 5 PM Vancouver’s Central and Eastern European communities will gather at Polish Community Centre (Polish Friendship Society – Zgoda, at 4015 Fraser St. in Vancouver) to remember the victims of Nazism and Communism.
-You may recall that last year this event was hosted by the Holy Eucharist Ukrainian Catholic Cathedral in New Westminster.
+On Friday August 23, at 7:30pm Vancouver’s Central and Eastern European communities will gather at the Holy Eucharist Ukrainian Catholic Cathedral at 501 4th Ave, New Westminster (1/2 block E of 6th Street) to remember the victims of Nazism and Communism.
+You may recall that last year this event was hosted by St. Peter’s Evangelical Lutheran Estonian Church.

 Please dedicate an hour of your time to the memory of your family members, your neighbours and compatriots that suffered and died in the Bloodlands of Eastern Europe and come to this event.
 Bring your national flags.
 We are looking forward to meeting members of the Hungarian, Lithuanian and Czech communities to join with the Ukrainians, Estonians and Poles that had attended on previous years.

 Black Ribbon Day was proclaimed by the Canadian Government in Nov.
 2009 to remember the victims of both German Nazism and Russian Communism.
 Most Central European countries have done the same.
 This date is the anniversary of the Molotov-Ribbentrop Pact of 1939.
 Those that forget history are condemned to repeat it.
 It is notable that the president of the successor state to one of these two Evil Empires now considers its dismemberment a tragedy.
 That state has shown a willingness to use force to make the future resemble its past.
 Black Ribbon Day is about never allowing that particular history to repeat itself.

 After a brief “Moleben” (prayer service for the victims), we can come together in the hall under the church.
 Due to vacations and childrens’ camps, we are unable to offer snacks, so please bring your own “finger foods” to share in a potluck manner.